 This form is used to request specific information about a student’s tutoring record.
 Please allow 3-5 days for processing.
 Due to FERPA restrictions information may not be available for all students.
 If you are requesting 20 or more reports, please contact Theresa Spanella directly.
 Otherwise, submit one form per request.

-Subject Liaisons /Librarians can help you with course specific information literacy sessions, subject specific reference questions, collection orders in your subject area, and generally keeping you informed about library resources and services.
-While you may contact any library staff member with a question, think of your liaison as you individual go to person for anything library related.
+Subject Liaisons /Librarians can help you with course specific information literacy sessions, subject specific reference questions, orders for books and other materials in your subject area, and generally keeping you informed about library resources and services.
+While you may contact any library staff member with a question, think of your liaison as you individual go-to person for anything library related.

 Faculty and Staff Teaching and Learning Workshops